 Note* Make sure the cup is a rounded retracement and the price progresses gradually through the retracement.

-Now that we learned what is Cup and Handle pattern, it’s time to look beyond the price action and understand the psychology behind this profitable trading pattern.
+Now that we learned what a Cup and Handle pattern is, it’s time to look beyond the price action.
+Then understand the psychology behind this profitable trading pattern.

 The Psychology behind Cup and Handle Pattern

 Each of the two key components, the cup and the handle, triggers specific crowd behavior.